jinyx728/academic-kickstart/content/project/animal-gait.md

 caption = ""

 +++
-I did this research project at State Key Lab of CAD/CG, Zhejiang University, advised by Weiwei Xu.
+I did this research project at [State Key Lab of CAD/CG](http://www.cad.zju.edu.cn/english.html), [Zhejiang University](http://www.zju.edu.cn/english/), advised by [Weiwei Xu](http://www.cad.zju.edu.cn/home/weiweixu/weiweixu_en.htm).

 I developed a system that could automatically generate gait and form given an animal skeleton.
-I referred the method proposed in [Optimal Gait and Form for Animal Locomotion](http://grail.cs.washington.edu/projects/animal-morphology/s2009/).
+I referred the method proposed in [*Optimal Gait and Form for Animal Locomotion*](http://grail.cs.washington.edu/projects/animal-morphology/s2009/).
 Given the mass of different parts of the animal, I used a objective function as a inner loop and a sample based optimization method as a outer loop.
 The inner loop penalized joint torque, joint velocity and head motion.
 I used SQP optimization method to solve this constrained non-linear optimization problem.
 The outer loop optimized foot contact time.
 I used basin-CMA to solve this sample based optimization problem.

 All the codes are written in C++.
 I used rigidbody simulation library, SQP library to implement this system.
 This system is still under developing.
 I plan to first use automatic differentiation techniques to compute derivatives, then compute derivatives manually.